Gender Under Construction

 - How gender norms may serve as roadblocks for individuals and groups

-- Cases where people uncover unspoken assumptions that animate and legitimize gender roles and assumptions that we may have accepted as “natural”
+- Cases where people uncover unspoken assumptions that reinforce gender roles and assumptions that we may have accepted as “natural.”

 - Detours and new pathways for enacting and reimagining gender